Makli Necropolis: Location

 Makli Necropolis is located in the town of Makli, which is located on a plateau approximately 6 kilometres from the city of Thatta, the capital of lower Sindh until the 17th century.
 It lies approximately 98 km east of Karachi, near the apex of the Indus River Delta in southeastern Sindh.
 The southernmost point of the site is approximately 5 miles north of the ruins of the medieval Kallankot Fort.

 Etymology

 The site, and nearby hills, are said to derive their name from a legend in which a Hajj pilgrim stopped at the site and erupted into spiritual ecstasy, declaring the site to be Makkah for him.
 The Sufi saint Sheikh Hamad Jamali is then said to have named the site "Makli", or "Little Makkah", after hearing the story of the pilgrim.

-However, historical evidences does not confirm this.
+However, historical evidence does not confirm this.
 Historian, Ali Ahmad Brohi suggests that the name "Makli" originates from the ancient Mahakali (Maa Kali) temple, dismissing alternative theories as unconvincing.
 According to Brohi, the tomb of Jam Nizamuddin II features stones resembling those of an ancient temple.